This Site has recently had a major update.

 Meditation in Motion

-Practiced by over 300 million people world wide, T’ai Chi Chuan (Taiji Quan) is an ancient Chinese “soft” or “internal” martial art, designed to create a deep sense of unity of body, mind and soul and also healing.
-Its coordinated body movements and breathing focus on the cultivation of internal energy known as ‘Qi' or ‘Chi' (pronounced “chee”).
+Practiced by over 300 million people world wide, T’ai Chi Chuan (Taiji Quan) is a Chinese “soft” or “internal” martial art, designed to create a deep sense of unity of body, mind and soul and also healing.
+Its coordinated, posturally correct body movements and breathing, in addition to physical improvement, focus on the cultivation of internal energy and harmony referred to as ‘Qi' or ‘Chi'.

 These movements (or Form) appear rhythmical, effortless and in continuous flow, and bring a deep sense of richness and unity of life to those who practice them.
 Translated “T’ai Chi” means “Supreme of the Ultimate”, “Chuan” means “Fist” or martial art/health exercise.